yusukebe/web-framework-bench/README.md

 # Web Framework Bench

-For Web framework on Node, on Deno, and on Bun.
+For web frameworks on Node, on Deno, and on Bun.

 Fast is not everything, but fast is everything.